harness/terraform-provider-harness/docs/data-sources/connector.md

 page_title: "harness_connector Data Source - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Data source for retrieving a Harness connector This resource is part of the Harness nextgen platform.
+  [NG] - Data source for retrieving a Harness connector This resource is part of the Harness nextgen platform.
 ---

 # harness_connector (Data Source)

-Data source for retrieving a Harness connector This resource is part of the Harness nextgen platform.
+[NG] - Data source for retrieving a Harness connector This resource is part of the Harness nextgen platform.